 I’m really glad I decided to stop off and try Rusty Tractor Vineyards.
 The attention to detail on their wine labels was stellar as it clearly defined the sweetness levels and grape origin.
 I liked both of their wines the most and overall felt that the Traminette proved itself to be the best of the lot.
 Park Ave Delight did surprise me a bit though, as I wasn’t expecting to enjoy it as much as I did.

 It felt really good to get out and explore new wine regions again, rather than just buying and shipping wines to my home.
 Though I will say, this trip did have a major downside and took a lot out of me.
 One of my group members got COVID-19 before we headed home.
 The rest of us all at different households ended up positive within the week after we were home.
 I then spent the next couple of weeks dealing with chills, coughing, a never ending runny nose, and unable to smell or taste too well.
 This stopped me from reviewing sooner.
-Seems most of the US think the pandemic is over, but it clearly isn’t.
+Seems most of the US thinks the pandemic is over, but it clearly isn’t.
 Not a big fan of going through that again.
 Stay safe everyone!

 You can see a list of states I’ve reviewed on my main 50 Wines From 50 States page.